getbraincloud/braincloud-docs/docs/api/2_capi/customentity/getrandomentitiesmatching.md

 Parameter | Description
 --------- | -----------
-entityType | The type of custom entity being retrieved. context | The context string returned from the server from a previous call to GetPage or GetPageOffset. pageOffset | The positive or negative page offset to fetch.
-Uses the last page retrieved using the context string to determine a starting point.
+entityType | The type of custom entity being retrieved. whereJson | The where clause, as JSON object. maxReturn | The maximum number of entities to return.